Ashok0/SystemShock-UEVR/README.md

 * In-Game Controls should be left at default settings as key bindings are managed by the VR plugin.

 **I pressed *X* and crouching is not working!**
-With default settings, you should always crouch by crouching in real life.
-If you press the crouch button (**X**), the player will technically crouch but this plugin prevents the crouch button from modifying the camera height as this would interfere with physical crouching.
+With default settings, you must crouch by crouching in real life.
+The physical crouching feature prevents the crouch button (**X**) from adjusting the camera height.
 If you wish to use the **X** button to crouch, you must delete "17105528413843615245_props.json" from your UEVR global directory.

 **Pressing *LT* no longer activates Interact mode!**
 If **LT** is not working for you, you may be in a crouched state.
 Press **X** to toggle crouching off.
 Interact mode is disabled when you are crouched as the cursor only works properly in VR at a standing height.